bcit-ci/CodeIgniter/user_guide_src/source/general/cli.rst

 ==========================

 Let's create a simple controller so you can see it in action.
-Using your text editor, create a file called tools.php, and put the following code in it::
+Using your text editor, create a file called Tools.php, and put the following code in it::

 	<?php